People Who Drink Six Or More Cups Of Green Tea Per Day Have Reduced Risk For Type 2 Diabetes

 Several studies indicate that green tea is beneficial for helping patients with obesity, cardiovascular diseases and type 2 diabetes.

-In a research review published in 2013 in the Diabetes and Metabolism Journal, a study conducted in Japan shows a 33 percent reduction in the risk of type 2 diabetes in participants with a daily intake of six or more cups of green tea daily, compared to those consuming less than cup weekly.
+In a research review published in the Diabetes and Metabolism Journal, a study conducted in Japan shows a 33 percent reduction in the risk of type 2 diabetes in participants with a daily intake of six or more cups of green tea daily, compared to those consuming less than cup weekly.

 A Taiwanese researcher found that people who drank green tea regularly for a period longer than a decade had low body fat composition and smaller waists compared to irregular green tea consumers.

 There are many studies that support the vast cases of positive results as illustrated through several mechanisms that researchers suggest could explain the positive effects of green tea on obesity and glucose metabolism.
 As Dr. Joseph Mercola explains, after consumption of green tea, the most abundant form of catechin found in green tea, known as Epigallocatechin gallate, increases fat oxidation and energy expenditure by inhibiting adipocyte differentiation and proliferation in 3T3-L1 cells.